 It is understood that for a WSD controlled by a geo-location database, the power levels on which the device is allowed to transmit in a given geographical location, will be determined by the database taking into account the cross-border issues.
 This determination is to be made either on the basis of the protection requirements for incumbent services/systems on co- and adjacent channels in the vicinity of the WSD location or on the basis of the regulation established in the country the device is located.
 The database can be used to communicate either of those values to the WSDs.

 Some administrations have indicated their preference to set up fixed maximum power limits for WSD’s to ensure that the device power is bounded in case of a database malfunction resulting, for example, in the allowance to transmit with not justified high power levels.
-It is also believed that the device power limitation will also help different WSDs to access the spectrum in case when this access is not coordinated. [from EBU] Additional technical argument of setting a fixed power limit include the risk of overload of the DTT receiver in presence of a high interfering signal level and the EMC issue with DTT receivers and cable networks using the same channels as the WSD.
+It is also believed that the device power limitation will also help different WSDs to access the spectrum in case when this access is not coordinated.
+Additional technical argument of setting a fixed power limit include the risk of overload of the DTT receiver in presence of a high interfering signal level and the EMC issue with DTT receivers and cable networks using the same channels as the WSD.

 It needs to be noted that operational requirements to WSDs (see § 9.3 of ECC Report 159) define the situations when the device does not possess sufficient information regarding the frequencies and power levels to be used in a given geographical location.
 Generally speaking, a WSD should be in compliance with one or a combination of the following requirements shown in options 1 - 3 below: